sunfounder/home-assistant-addon-dev/pironman-u1-alpha/README.md

 > Remember to disable Protection Mode to enable Addon to access device i2c for reading datas from Pironman U1 Hat+

+## TODO

+- Update img path when addon is published

 ## Development